-The absolutely silent electronic shutter helped me a lot when shooting in the temple during the service.
+The silent electronic shutter helped me a lot when shooting in the temple during the service.

 In natural light conditions, the electronic shutter becomes a fully operational tool.
-To show this, let’s add dynamic scenes with very fast subjects to our shots.
+To show this, let's add dynamic scenes with speedy subjects to our shots.
 Shooting fast-flying aircraft with electronic shutters, we did not experience any problems.

 Only in the rarest and most extreme scenes is the appearance of a rolling shutter possible.
-In our examples, the rolling shutter distorts the propeller of a turboprop aircraft; artifacts-stripes are visible on the propeller blades.
+The rolling shutter distorts the propeller of a turboprop aircraft; artifacts-stripes are visible on the propeller blades.

-In general, the rolling shutter is noticeable if you move the camera from side to side, but on real scenes when shooting with panning, it does not cause significant problems.
+In general, the rolling shutter is noticeable if you move the camera from side to side, but in natural scenes, when shooting with panning, it does not cause significant problems.
 So the electronic shutter and the ability to shoot with ultra-short (up to 1/32000 s) shutter speeds are among the absolute advantages of the camera.

-The camera, when working with an electronic shutter, shoots absolutely silently, only with some lenses you can hear the sound of autofocus.
-During photography, almost nothing changes in the viewfinder: there is no blackout as such, the picture looks alive.
+When working with an electronic shutter, the camera shoots silently; only with some lenses can you hear autofocus sound.
+During photography, almost nothing changes in the viewfinder: there is no blackout.
+As such, the picture looks alive.
 But there is a drawback to this: it is difficult to control the buffer filling.
 Whether shooting is in progress at maximum speed or has already slowed down is difficult to understand.
-Subjectively, it seemed that for 14 frames/s the camera buffer is still too small.
-And what is it really?
+Subjectively, it seemed that for 14 frames/s, the camera buffer is still too small.
+And what is it?

 Buffer Size at Maximum Frame Rate

-According to our measurements, the maximum buffer size for compressed RAW and an electronic shutter with a rate of fire of 14 fps was 24 frames (the specifications stated a maximum figure of 27 frames).
+According to our measurements, the maximum buffer size for compressed RAW and an electronic shutter with a rate of fire of 14 fps was 24 frames (the specifications stated a top figure of 27 frames).
 The buffer size for uncompressed RAW was 21 frames.
-After the buffer is full, the shooting speed decreases, further shooting is possible as the buffer becomes free.
-If you are using high-speed UHS-II memory cards, you can expect to see approximately 2 fps, with periodic bursts of speed as the buffer becomes free.
+After the buffer is full, the shooting speed decreases; further shooting is possible as the buffer becomes free.
+If you use high-speed UHS-II memory cards, you can expect to see approximately two fps, with periodic bursts of speed as the buffer becomes free.

 Mechanical Shutter Operation

-If the function is disabled, then the camera boldly goes to the declared 8 frames/s.
-The batch size strictly corresponds to the stated in the specification – 31 for compressed RAW.
-Then the speed drops to about 4 fps.
+If the function is disabled, then the camera boldly goes to the declared eight frames/s.
+The batch size strictly corresponds to the stated in the specification - 31 for compressed RAW.
+Then the speed drops to about four fps.
 Frame speed for uncompressed RAW drops after 26 frames.

 But if you install the battery grip, the continuous shooting speed rises to 11 frames/s.
 The buffer size is reduced to 28/24 frames for compressed/uncompressed RAW, respectively.